awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 1. If you are still connected to the WorkSpace, disconnect by choosing **Amazon Workspaces** and **Disconnect** in the WorkSpaces client application\.

-1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **WorkSpaces**\.

 1. <a name="step_create_image"></a>Select the WorkSpace and choose **Actions**, **Create Image**\.
 If the status of the WorkSpace is `STOPPED`, you must start it first \(choose **Actions**, **Start WorkSpaces**\) before you can choose **Actions**, **Create Image**\.

 1. A message displays, prompting you to reboot \(restart\) your WorkSpace before continuing\.
-Rebooting your WorkSpace updates your Amazon Workspaces software to the latest version\.
+Rebooting your WorkSpace updates your Amazon WorkSpaces software to the latest version\.

    Reboot your WorkSpace by closing the message and following the steps in [Reboot a WorkSpace](reboot-workspaces.md)\.
 When you're done, repeat [Step 4](#step_create_image) of this procedure, but this time choose **Next** when the reboot message appears\.
 To create an image, the status of the WorkSpace must be `AVAILABLE` and its modification state must be **None**\.